-Here are all the winners from the MTV VMAs 2022 – rolling list
+Here are all the winners from the MTV VMAs 2022

 Machine Gun Kelly ft.
 WILLOW – ‘Emo Girl’

-Måneskin – ‘I Wanna Be Your Slave’
+Måneskin – ‘I Wanna Be Your Slave’ – winner

 Panic!
 At The Disco – ‘Viva Las Vengeance’